 Natural Akoya Pearl Colour

-Akoya pearls, the first cultured pearls produced by Mikimoto, range from white, cream to yellow.
+Akoya pearls, the first cultured pearl production pioneered by Mikimoto Kōkichi, range from white, cream to yellow.
 They often exhibit a delicate pink or green overtone but do not usually show orient.

 Artificially Coloured Pearls